 Maybe you’d love to be your own boss, but you’re not sure what kind of business idea to pursue.
 The good news is there’s a huge amount of choice.
-All of the following require only a minimal investment to start and have a good chance of leading to success.
+All of the following business ideas require only a minimal investment and have a good chance of forming a successful startup.

 1. Grocery Delivery

 Even in normal times, grocery shopping is a chore that few people enjoy.
 Delivery from big-name stores is already popular, meaning you’re unlikely to be able to beat them in price and efficiency.
 However, if you focus on a more personalized service, you may be able to make this business idea work.

 For instance, you could purchase just from the local stores in your neighborhood or pick up fresh fruit and veg from farmers’ markets.
 Talk to business owners and vendors to see if you can come to an agreement where they’ll give you discounts and you’ll see greater profits.

 If you’re the person everyone calls whenever they have a problem with an appliance, need to assemble a tricky piece of furniture, or are struggling to install shelves, you’re already halfway to becoming a handyman.
 Turn what you’re already doing into an official business by asking everyone who you’ve helped in the past to give you reviews and referrals.

 Alternatively, you may be the person family and friends call when they have an IT problem.
 Create a list of services that fall within your comfort zone.
 Whenever you’re not working on something for a client, focus on acquiring a new repair or troubleshooting skill.